autarch/perl-advent-calendar-2015-stepford/article.md

-[Stepford](https://metacpan.org/release/Stepford) is a tool that takes a set of steps (tasks), figures out their dependencies, and then runs them in the right order to get the result you ask for.
+[Stepford](https://metacpan.org/release/Stepford) is a tool that takes a set of steps (tasks), figures out their dependencies, and then runs them in the right order to get the result that you ask for.
 The result itself is just another step that you specify when creating the [`Stepford::Runner`](https://metacpan.org/pod/Stepford::Runner) object.
-Steps are Perl classes built using Moose.
-Step dependencies are attributes with a special `trait`.
+Steps are Perl classes built using [`Moose`](https://metacpan.org/release/Moose).

 ### Dependencies and Productions

-The "big thing" that Stepford does for you is look at the dependencies and productions of all your steps in order to figure out the overall dependency tree for the result you asked for.
+The "big thing" that Stepford does for you is to figure out the dependencies needed to get the to final step.
+It does this by looking at the dependencies and productions of all your steps and then running those steps in the necessary order.

 Both dependencies and productions are declared as Moose attributes with a special `trait`.
 Here's an example;